Athletics: Eaton confirms all-round class

 Eaton caught his breath and was congratulated by the other decathletes.
 They then started the customary joint celebrations, posing for a group photo - Eaton draped in the U.S. flag - before setting off on a lap of honour together.

-"I'm proud of Ashton and I'm looking forward to the next few years with him," twice world champion Hardee said.

-"I've been the best in the world for a couple of years and it's safe to say that my reign is over.

-Having broken Roman Sebrle's 11-year-old world record this year, Eaton missed out on taking the Czech's Olympic mark of 8,893 by 24 points.
+Having broken Roman Sebrle's 11-year-old world record in June, Eaton missed out on taking the Czech's Olympic mark of 8,893 by 24 points.

 He had started the second day with a lead of 220, only to be pegged back to 99 points by Hardee after a poor discus.
 However, Eaton took control again with third place in the pole vault of 5.20 metres and a personal best of 61.96 in the javelin.